wpzinc/wp-to-buffer/readme.txt

 = Can I still auto post to Twitter / X with this plugin? =

 Yes!
 Buffer is [not impacted](https://x.com/buffer/status/1652659063073783808) by Twitter's 2023 API changes.
 You can continue using this plugin to auto post to Twitter (now called X) without interruption.
-Buffer maintains its Twitter API access as an approved partner.

 = Which social media platforms are supported for auto posting? =